 To do that, engage in market research and find patterns in consumer background and motivations.
 Think about your target customer – how differently would you address an active people looking for experiences compared with passive people looking for convenience?

-Of course, both of those types of consumers will have different needs and wants.
+Of course, both those types of consumers will have different needs and wants.
 You need to identify your customers’ intent through researching and analysing your consumers’ decision making processes.
 What are their goals?
 What other brands do they use?
 What are they frustrated with?

 You need to have answers to these questions before you can actually address your consumers’ wants and needs.
 There are tools available designed to help you create user personas, for example Xtensio.